Royal Patriarchal Music Seminary of Lisbon: Training of castrati

-By the reign of João V, castrati had already been performing in Italy and other European countries since the mid-16th century, and by the mid-18th century there were many on Lisbon's opera stage and in the patriarchal choir.
+By the reign of John V, castrati had already been performing in Italy and other European countries since the mid-16th century, and by the mid-18th century there were many on Lisbon's opera stage and in the patriarchal choir.

 The first to arrive in Lisbon were members of the choir of St Peter's Basilica, Rome who came to Lisbon in 1716 coinciding with the elevation of the collegiate church to patriarchal status.
 There was great curiosity among the public and many approved of what they were hearing.
 At the same time, there were negative responses: a report about gossip regarding the price at which meat from the castrati (carne de castrato) would be sold led the king to say he would punish anyone who derided them.

 Evidence suggests that, as had happened in Italy, France and elsewhere, castration became a common practice when Portuguese parents, especially those of limited income, saw it as a way of ensuring their son's admission to a school or progression into a performing career.

 The date on which the first castrati were enrolled in the Seminary is unknown, but the 1764 Statutes say boys could be admitted if they were "castrated, with a soprano or alto voice" (The implication being that they had already been castrated prior to admission.).
 However, entries in the Book of Admissions indicate that this was not always the case.

 From her examination of the Book of Admissions, Augustin says, "In this book, usually at the end of the record of the name of each seminarist, there are four subtle but distinct ways of describing the castrated student."
 She then summarises these comments as follows:Joze de Almeyda, Joze Rodrigues, Joze Pirez Neves and Domingos Martins – "por ser castrado" (to be castrated); Camillo Jorge Dias Cabral – "os dizerem os cirurgiões ser castrado" (tell the surgeons to be castrated); Joaquim de Oliveira – "por dizerem ser castrado" (by telling to be castrated); Manoel Alvares and Joze Mattias – "por parecer castrado" (for an opinion about castration).
 Augustin goes on to report:In the specific case of Joze de Almeyda there is a process dated 11 December 1759, about a cost benefit to his family who had difficulties.
 This document, which is now stored in the Torre do Tombo, clearly states the physical condition of the singer: "[...]
 And having informed the said petition to the Rector of the said Seminary, he replied that the Benefactor Joseph George, by resolution of His Majesty, had assured the supplicant to the Seminarian with the obligation of annually giving him nine thousand six hundred réis."